cbonoz/ethonline21/README.md

 ## CryptoPerks

 Crypto rewards for your employees using interest bearing crypto accounts.
-Crypoperks uses a variety of hosted blockchain services to create a comprehensive employee profile management platform prototype.
+CryptoPerks uses a variety of hosted blockchain services to create a comprehensive employee profile management platform prototype.

 Built for the EthOnline 2021 hackathon.